Application for the Australian Music Foundation Awards

 What repertoire should I include in my audition recordings?

 This is entirely up to the applicant, but it is strongly recommended that the repertoire be varied, to demonstrate the applicant’s strength in a range of repertoire from different periods and styles.
 The videos must show the applicant playing/singing as a soloist with or without accompaniment, but not as part of an ensemble, unless they are the featured soloist in the group (composers, conductors, accompanists, repetiteurs and organists, please see below).
 The audition material should not include more than one movement from a particular sonata or concerto.
 Please do not submit videos of outdoor performances or anything with amplified sound.
 Three to four tracks may be submitted with a total length of no more than 25 minutes for all recordings.
 Each piece should be on a separate video.
 A single recording should be no more than 15 minutes in length.

 Do I need to submit references?

 Yes.
 The names of two referees are required on the application form.
 They should both be distinguished members of the profession, such as your current or previous teacher, head of department or similar.
-The written references should date from within the same year as the application they apply to, and should be emailed by the referees to AMF Administrator Sally-Ann Shepherdson, at email@example.com before the closing date, either typed within the body of an email, or on headed paper and signed, then attached to an email.
+The written references should date from within the same year as the application they apply to, and should be emailed by the referees to AMF Administrator Sally-Ann Shepherdson before the closing date, either typed within the body of an email, or on headed paper and signed, then attached to an email.
 References must be sent directly by the referee and NOT via the candidate, otherwise they will not be accepted.